The TREX Team

 Dr. Nicole Davi is Principle Investigator for this NSF-funded project entitled "Using Tree Rings to Develop Critical Scientific and Mathematical Skills in Undergraduate Students".
-She is an Associate Professor in Environmental Science Department at William Paterson University and an Adjunct Associate Research Scientist at the Tree-Ring Laboratory at Columbia University's Lamont-Doherty Earth Observatory.
+She is a professor of Environmental Science at William Paterson University and an Adjunct Associate Research Scientist at the Tree-Ring Laboratory at Columbia University's Lamont-Doherty Earth Observatory.
 Davi's research focuses on developing and interpreting high-resolution paleoclimatic records in order to further our understanding of climate change over the past 2000 years.
-She has authored/co-authored many peer-review articles on paleoclimate and has received several awards from National Science Foundation and other funding agencies for her research.
+She has authored/co-authored many peer-review articles on paleoclimate and has received awards from National Science Foundation and other funding agencies for her research.
 She has also been involved in a range of education projects and art/science collaborations.

 Pat Pringle, Co-Principal Investigator